sobekcore/portfolio-sobekcore/README.md

 * building & exporting static Next.js site with pushing to development GitHub branch
 * creating production build and pushing files to AWS S3, as well as pushing to master branch

+Everything might seems simple, but AWS is a whole different beast, and its a lot more complicated than i've shown here.
+Below there will be a diagram which will show more or less how my AWS is setted.
+Currently it is worked on, someday it will be done ¯\_(ツ)_/¯

 ## How to run it locally?
 Running various tasks is a lot easier thanks to Gulp, and chaining tasks with him.
 For example, one of the convenient commands is to run development environment, to do so use:
 ```